-When a neighbour builds a wall too high
+When a neighbour builds a wall or fence too high

 Žena stojící u vysokého plotu se dívá na sousedovu zahradu